HardwinBui/CMPM163Labs/README.md

 Cube Material From Left to Right:

-1)
+1) Used the THREE.MeshBasicMaterial function with the color set to orange and wireframe enabled

-2) Use the THREE.MeshPhongMaterial with color as 0xdddddd, specular as 0x00ff00, and shininess as 30
+2) Used the THREE.MeshPhongMaterial function with color as gray, specular as green, and shininess as 30

-3)
+3) Used a matrial with a simple vertex and fragment shader.
+The vertex shader maintained the position of the vertices on the mesh.
+The fragment shader returns the interpolation of two colors(used two different blueish colors) based on the z-coordinate of the fragment.
+Specifically, interpolation was done using the mix() function.

-4)
+4) Used a material with the same vertex shader in cube 3 and a different fragment shader output.
+For this cube, the fragment shader would output a color for the fragment based on its position.
+The fragment's x-coordinate was used for the value of red, y-coordinate for the value of green, and z-coordinate for the value of blue.